mttschltz/kittythinks/content/lucretius-the-nature-of-the-universe-book-i.md

 ---
-title: LUCRETIUS - The Nature Of The Universe -> BOOK I
+title: 'LUCRETIUS - The Nature Of The Universe - BOOK I: Matter And Space'
 date: 2017-10-09T08:08:18.782Z
 draft: 'false'
 ---